 In addition to the size and type of breast implants, you will also need to consider the shape you would like for your augmentation.
 The two shapes to consider are round and teardrop.
 Round breast implants are just like they sound, with precisely symmetrical sphere-shaped implants.
 Teardrop breast implants are a bit different in that they better copy the shape of a natural breast, with a narrower top and fuller bottom.

 Note that if you choose teardrop implants, they include a textured underside which helps reduce the chance that they will slide out of place and make your breasts look uneven.
-During your consultation with Dr. Russo, he will cover each of your options’ respective benefits and drawbacks.
+During your consultation with Boston breast augmentation provider, Dr. Russo, he will cover each of your options’ respective benefits and drawbacks.

 Your surgery for breast augmentation is an outpatient procedure, so you should be able to return home afterward.

-After your surgery, you will need to rest to allow your incisions time to heal.
+Following a breast augmentation Boston patients will need to rest to allow their incisions time to heal.
 Our patients who have undergone breast augmentation are usually well enough to return to work a week after the procedure, but we advise that they take things slow and regulate their activities.
 You will need to avoid housework, driving, and heavy lifting as well.